If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 What happens is people end up sympathizing with the harasser and blaming you for reporting them.
 They decide you’re a troublemaker, or a problem, or a drama queen.
 That makes them like you less, and so they start treating you badly.
 They might schedule you for fewer shifts, stop helping you with your work, or decide to not recommend you for a promotion or raise or other opportunity.

-These are called reprisals, and they’re so common and so awful, we wrote and entire guide about them: Getting punished for complaining and how to protect yourself.
+These are called reprisals, and they’re so common and so awful, we wrote an entire guide about them: Getting punished for complaining and how to protect yourself.
 Please read it.
 We want you to be able to protect yourself.

 What happens once the investigation is over?